 We are committed to providing high quality services with our customers at the heart of everything we do.
 We do our best to make sure your contact with us is professional, courteous and goes beyond your expectations.

 However, we do accept that sometimes things can go wrong and at these times we need to listen to your views and put things back on the right track.
-The Council’s complaints procedure gives more information on what is considered a complaint and how you can raise a complaint.
+The Council’s complaints procedure gives more information on what is considered a complaint and how you can raise one.
+See our webpage Complaints Procedure

 Whatever type of election, if you post anything which could be interpreted as supporting a party or candidate during the pre-election period we may have to delete it.